kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 will rollout across nodes.
 -->

+Rollout: If kube-scheduler enables the feature before kube-apiserver, the API server will drop node.spec.podPreemptionPolicy.
+Controllers managing resizable nodes will fail to disable resize preemption, causing the scheduler to evict lower-priority pods on nodes intended to be protected from preemption.

+Rollback: Disabling the feature gate and restarting kube-scheduler reverts behavior immediately: deferred pods will no longer be placed in the scheduling queue or trigger preemption; running workloads are unaffected.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+- Abnormal spike in `scheduler_preemption_attempts_total{operation="pod_resize"}` without a corresponding increase in successful Kubelet resizes.
+- Unexpected increase in `scheduler_scheduling_algorithm_duration_seconds{operation="pod_resize"}` causing queue starvation.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?